projectawakening/pod-flow/README.md

 node scripts/generateAuthorityKey.js
 ```

-*   **IMPORTANT:** If you generate a new set of keys, the pre-existing mock POD data in `@pod-flow/pods/pod-data/` (which was signed with the *original* key) will **no longer verify successfully** if you try to validate their signatures against the *new* public key.
-You would need to re-generate the mock PODs using the scripts in `@pod-flow/pods` and sign them with your new key.
+*   **IMPORTANT:** If you generate a new set of keys, the pre-existing mock POD data in `packages/*/pod-data/` (which was signed with the *original* key) will **no longer verify successfully** if you try to validate their signatures against the *new* public key.
+You would need to re-generate the mock PODs using the scripts in `@pod-flow/pods` or `@pod-flow/examples` and sign them with your new key.
 Use the default key if you want to work with the provided mock data without modification.

 ## Package Overview